Rikard Östlin

-Rikard Östlin (born 16 January 1994 in Karlshamn) was a Swedish footballer who played for Mjällby AIF and Asarums IF as a left back.
+Rikard Östlin (born 16 January 1994 in Karlshamn) is a Swedish former footballer who played for Mjällby AIF and Asarums IF as a left back.

 Career

-Östlin started playing football for local club Högadals IS before joining Blekinge's biggest club Mjällby AIF, for which he debuted in Allsvenskan with in 2013.
-Earning a starting position for Mjällby 2014, playing four league games during the Summer, Östlin picked up a one-year-long injury in late July.
-He went on loan to Division 2 club Asarums IF during the autumn 2015, but picked up another injury after only three league games.
-He however signed a long-term contract with the club in April 2016 and stayed at the club for four years.
+Östlin started playing football for the local club Högadals IS before joining Blekinge's biggest club Mjällby AIF, where he made his Allsvenskan debut in 2013.
+He became a regular starter for the club in early summer of 2014 before picking up a year-long injury in late July.

+He went on loan to Division 2 club Asarums IF during the autumn of 2015, but picked up another injury after only three league games.
+He however signed a long-term contract with the club in April 2016 and remained there for four years before retiring from football as a 25-year-old.